-Smoked Sausage Pasta is a completely well-rounded and delicious meal filled with smoked sausage, corn, parmesan cheese, pasta and just the right amount of Cajun seasoning.
-It is easy to put together and get on your dinner table any night of the week!
+Smoked Sausage Pasta is a completely well-rounded and delicious meal filled with smoked sausage, corn, parmesan cheese, pasta, and just the right amount of Cajun seasoning.
+It is easy to put together and get on your dinner table in less than 30 minutes, perfect for any night of the week!
 For another quick and tasty pasta dish, try my Lemon Chicken Pasta.

 More Pasta Dishes